TestGorilla LogoTestGorilla Logo

 3. Keep application forms short

-We’ve all been there: You’re excited about a job posting, you click on the link to apply… then you see they want a resume, a cover letter, a recommendation from your high school gym teacher, your astrology birth chart, and a blood oath.
+We’ve all been there: You’re excited about a job posting, you click on the link to apply… then you see they want a resume, a cover letter, a recommendation letter from your high school gym teacher, your astrology birth chart, and a blood oath.
 You sigh and close the page.

 We might have exaggerated a little, but the numbers don’t lie: 92% of job seekers never finish online job applications.
 So keep your forms short if you want applicants to make it through them.